anoopyadav7929/house_price_predict/README.md

 Run the main.py file, and it will automatically open the web app in your browser.

-This is how the app looks:
+This is how the web app looks:
 ![img.png](img.png)